 The members of a Standing or Ad hoc Committee shall:

-Be conversant with RTAM policy, bylaws and the terms of reference of the Committee.
+Be conversant with RTAM policy, bylaws and the terms of reference of the Committee;

-Attend meetings.
+Attend meetings of the Committee

-Seek the opinions of RTAM members to enhance services.
+Seek the opinions of RTAM members to enhance services;

-Be sufficiently conversant with current communication methods and computer technology as to be capable of participating in, and assisting with, the work of the Board including access to, and a working knowledge, of email.
+Be sufficiently conversant with current communication methods and computer technology as to be capable of participating in, and assisting with, the work of the Board including access to, and a working knowledge, of email;

-Be a member of no more than three Standing Committees and one Ad hoc Committee.
+Be a member of no more than three Standing Committees and one Ad hoc Committee;

-Take no action which would commit RTAM resources or funds or be seen as representing the views and opinions of RTAM.
+Take no action which would commit RTAM resources or funds or be seen as representing the views and opinions of RTAM;

-Immediately notify the Committee Chair when a situation, perceived as being emergent, becomes known.
+Immediately notify the Committee Chair when a situation, perceived as being an emergency, becomes known;

-Strive to assist in the recruitment of non-Directors as committee members.
+Strive to assist in the recruitment of non-Directors as committee members; and

-9.07 (1) AGM Committee

-The AGM Committee shall:

-a) Be chaired by a Board member.

-b) Recommend to the President, no later than September, a suitable venue within the location chosen for the current year AGM.

-c) Solicit the cooperation and assistance of any local Chapter in holding the AGM, planning its social events and operating the registration desk.

-d) Assist the President in ensuring that materials required for the AGM are available to those attending, are published in KIT and on the Website.

-e) Prepare, in cooperation with the President, an evaluation form to be completed by the AGM participants, and results reported to the Board.

-f) Recommend a suitable venue for the next Board year AGM, to the President, upon request.
+Perform such other duties as the Committee Chair, the Board, or the President may assign.

 9.07 Terms of Reference of Standing Committees, Sub-committees and Ad hoc Committees

-9.07 (2) Benefits Committee
+9.07 (a) Benefits Committee

+The Benefits Committee shall:

+Fulfill the duties outlined in Section 9.03;

-The Benefits Committee shall:Monitor group insurance programs available to members.
+Monitor group insurance programs available to members;

-Make recommendations to the Board on any changes deemed necessary to protect and enhance RTAM-sponsored group insurance programs.
+Make recommendations to the Board on any changes deemed necessary to protect and enhance RTAM-sponsored group insurance programs;

-Periodically review insurance plans as well as government healthcare and Pharmacare programs to ensure that RTAM programs are appropriate to current needs.
+Periodically review insurance plans as well as government healthcare and Pharmacare programs to ensure that RTAM programs are appropriate to current needs;

-Prepare other insurance packages as directed by the Board.
+Prepare other insurance packages as directed by the Board;

-Update insurance related publications.
+Update insurance related publications;

-Raise member awareness of insurance plans available to RTAM members.
+Raise member awareness of insurance plans available to RTAM members;

-Maintain liaison with The Manitoba Teachers’ Society Group Benefits Standing Committee.
+Maintain liaison with The Manitoba Teachers’ Society Group Benefits Standing Committee; and

-9.07 (3) Bylaws and Policy Committee

-The Bylaws and Policy Committee shall:

-Be aware of governing provincial and federal legislation, such as The Corporations Act (Manitoba) and the Privacy Acts, which affects the operation of RTAM.

-Ensure that the Policy Manual is up-dated as changes are ratified by the membership at AGM.

-Review the Policy Manual annually and make recommendations to the Board on any Policy that is due to be re-affirmed, amended or deleted.

-Ensure that RTAM Bylaws are current.
+Perform such other duties as the Board or the President may assign.

-9.07 (4) Communications Committee
+9.07 (b) KIT Committee

-The Communications Committee shall:
+The KIT Committee shall:

-Be the chairs of the KIT, Public Relations and Website Sub-Committees, or their representatives as appointed by the Board, and they will agree on which sub-committee chair will chair this Committee

-Early in the Board year, recommend to the Board:

-Editorial philosophy, policy and priorities

-A process to determine:

-The accepting, rejecting or editing of material received for publication,

-The identifying of, and method of dealing with, contentious issues.

-Whether to publish only material submitted or to seek other materials for inclusion.
+a) Fulfill the duties outlined in Section 9.03;

+b) once the issue of KIT has been approved by the President, direct the printing and distribution of the magazine to members and to others including: ACER-CART President, MTS Local Association Presidents, TRAF, school divisions, funded independent schools and other organizations as directed or approved by the Board;

+c) develop and recommend guidelines for letters to the editor for Board approval;

+d) direct the printing and distribution of the magazine to members and to others including: ACER-CART President, retired teachers’ organizations in other provinces, MTS President, MTS Local Association Presidents, TRAF, school divisions, funded independent schools and other organizations as directed or approved by the Board; and

+e) perform such other duties as the Communications Committee, the Board, or the President, may assign.

+;